-- The court makes an order to wind up a company. - Common scenarios of compulsory winding-up: - Insolvency: for example, when a company is "unable to pay its debts" (s.
-177(1)(d) CO). - Shareholders dispute in private companies (s.
-177(1)(f) CO). - Compulsory winding-up is commenced by way of a windingup petition by the company itself, creditor, etc. - Date of presenting the petition is deemed to be date of commencement of winding-up (s.
-184 CO).
+- The court makes an order to wind up a company. - Common scenarios of compulsory winding-up: - Insolvency: when a company is "unable to pay its debts" (s.
+177(1)(d) CWUMPO). - Shareholder disputes in private companies (s.
+177(1)(f) CWUMPO). - Compulsory winding-up is commenced by way of a windingup petition issued against it by the company itself, creditors or shareholders, etc. - Date of issuance of the petition is deemed to be date of commencement of winding-up (s.
+184 CWUMPO).